MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 A curated experience is one in which the user sees content chosen by a site owner or author.
 For example, a site owner controls the content used on the site and whether the content is audience targeted audience targeting is accomplished using Azure Active Directory (AAD) groups for card-level targeting in the Dashboard and menu-item targeting in the global navigation.
 A tailored experience is one in which content is automatically displayed according to what is most relevant to the users.
 This content might include content from the sites they follow, their Yammer group memberships, popular content, and more.
 An example of tailored content is the Feed.
 - **Home site (curated)**: A site owner controls the layout of the home site, the elements used on that site, and targeting of content to specific audiences.
-- **Dashboard (curated)**: A dashboard author controls the curation of the dashboard and can target each card on the dashboard to specific audiences using existing AAD groups.
-These provisions allow dashboard authors to create different experiences for each group.
+- **Dashboard (curated)**: A Dashboard author controls the curation of the Dashboard and can target each card on the Dashboard to specific audiences using existing AAD groups.
+These provisions allow Dashboard authors to create different experiences for each group.
 And because Viva Connection uses AAD groups, authors benefit from dynamic group memberships to reduce administrative overhead.
-Authors can easily preview what the dashboard will look like across devices and audiences.
+Authors can easily preview what the Dashboard will look like across devices and audiences.
 - **Feed (tailored)**: The Viva Connections Feed uses its own heuristics to tailor the Feed for an employee by bringing in the most relevant content for that employee.
 It utilizes signals in the content created across the organization.
 Some of the signals used are Yammer group memberships, sites where news is posted, content popularity, and the intended audiences for a post.
 The Feed also supports promotional capabilities such as [news boosting](https://support.microsoft.com/office/boost-news-from-organization-news-sites-46ad8dc5-8f3b-4d81-853d-8bbbdd0f9c83).
 - **Resources (curated)**: The list of sites on the Resources experience in mobile includes the global navigation defined at the organization level.
 The global navigation supports AAD groups for targeting so that employees in different groups will see relevant navigation items.